Universal Time-Series Representation Learning: A Survey: Preliminaries

 \subsubsection{Inter-Relationship across Variables}

-This characteristic is particularly notable in multivariate time series.
+This characteristic occurs exclusively in multivariate time series.
 It is often uncertain whether there is sufficient information to understand a phenomenon of a time series when only a limited number of variables are analyzed as there may exist relationships between variables underlying the process or state.
-For example, in electronic nose data, where an array of sensors with various selectivity for several gases are combined to determine a specific smell, there is no guarantee that the selection of sensors can identify the target odor.
-Similarly, in financial data, monitoring a single stock representing a fraction of a complex system may not provide enough information to forecast future values.
+For example, in traffic forecasting, variables such as traffic flow, speed, and occupancy are highly correlated.
+A model that explicitly captures these inter-variable relationships is better equipped to make accurate predictions\,\cite{ts_gnn_survey_2023}.
+Similarly, in financial data, monitoring a single stock representing a fraction of a complex system may not provide enough information to forecast future values\,\cite{ai_finance_csur}.